AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 During an image copy process, the original image cannot be deleted, and the new image cannot be used to replace a system disk or create an ECS instance.
 The image copy process can be canceled.

-## How do I copy images in my Alibaba Cloud account to other regions within other Alibaba Cloud accounts?
+## How do I copy images within my Alibaba Cloud account to other regions within other Alibaba Cloud accounts?

 You must copy your own images to the destination regions and then share the images to the intended Alibaba Cloud accounts.
-After the images are shared, they are displayed in the shared image lists within those accounts.
+After the images are shared, they are displayed in the shared image lists of those accounts.

 ## Do size limits apply to copying an image?